-FutureFLEX consists of an integrated family of products that include cable, fiber management products, tools and installation equipment.
+FutureFLEX Air-Blown Fiber (ABF) consists of an integrated family of products that include tube cable, fiber bundle, fiber management products, tools and installation equipment.
 But this isn’t what is special about ABF technology.
-ABF is entirely about the efficient installation and operation of a high bandwidth communication system that it always evolving within the secured confines of a physical airport.
+ABF is entirely about the efficient installation and operation of a high bandwidth communication system that is always evolving within the secured confines of a physical airport.

 The reality is that airport communication systems are bound to change with the growth of the facilities and the bandwidth requirements of many types of applications and users.
 FutureFLEX allows for quick and easy installations of optical fibers and provides the benefit of addressing MACs in minutes or hours vs traditional weeks or longer.

-The core of the ABF network is the tube cable used for blowing the fiber units to their destinations.
-While a conventional cable has to be installed linking each site taking up physical space and costly labor, ABF is designed around flexibility.
-By thoughtful consideration, in the design of the FutureFLEX system, Sumitomo has developed termination boxes, distribution boxes and closures for both inside and outdoor applications.
+The core of the Air Blown Fiber® (ABF) network is the tube cable used for blowing the fiber units to their destinations.
+While a conventional cable has to be installed linking each site and taking up physical space and costly labor, ABF is designed around flexibility.
+By thoughtful consideration, in the design of the FutureFLEX® system, Sumitomo Electric Lightwave has developed termination boxes, distribution boxes and closures for both inside and outdoor applications.
 Termination boxes allow for terminating the fiber ends, while distribution boxes allow for the various tubes to be pneumatically connected to multiple locations without the costs and added attenuation of traditional terminations.

 Tube cables, which are designed for both indoor and outdoor installation, can have as few as one tube and as many as twenty four.
-In addition, each of the fiber units will be “blown” through individual tubes can have as many as seventy-two optical fibers.
+In addition, each of the fiber units will be “blown” through individual tubes and can have as many as seventy-two optical fibers.
 The use of distribution boxes allows for the routing of fibers as needed to address multiple locations.
-One unique benefit is that each tube can have its own fiber type installed.
-Options include high bandwidth, low loss and low water peak and bend-insensitive single-mode fibers that can accommodate up to twenty optical channels each or in the case of lower bandwidth requirements, the use of laser optimized multimode fibers.
-Should added fibers be needed in the future the use of empty tubes is immediately accessible for the installation of new fiber bundles.
+One unique benefit is that each tube can have its own fiber type installed which can be used for providing security and separation of the many differing networks and applications common within the airport infrastructure.
+Fiber options include high bandwidth, low loss and low water peak and bend-insensitive single-mode fibers that can accommodate up to twenty optical channels each or in the case of lower bandwidth requirements, the use of laser optimized multimode fibers.
+Should additional fibers be needed in the future the use of empty tubes is immediately accessible for the installation of new fiber bundles.
 For migration to higher fiber counts or a different type of fiber the same air pressurized installation technique used for the installation is used to quickly and easily remove existing legacy fiber bundles.
-The fiber bundles can be repurposed elsewhere if needed – maximizing your return on investment.
+The fiber bundles can be re-purposed elsewhere if needed – maximizing your return on investment.

-The installation of the FutureFLEX systems involves determining the locations of access points and transition points in the network.
+The installation of the FutureFLEX system involves determining the locations of access points and transition points in the network.
 Next would be to determine how many tubes should be installed for current and future requirements.
-Remember that regardless of the technology tube cables or legacy twisted pair, coax or fiber optic cable require virtually the same labor costs to install.
+Remember that regardless of the technology tube cables, legacy twisted pair, coax or fiber optic cable all require virtually the same labor costs to install.